PaNOSC-ViNYL/ase/doc/index.rst

 .. _Python: http://www.python.org

+ASE provides interfaces to different codes through :mod:`Calculators
+<ase.calculators>` which are used together with the central
+:mod:`Atoms <ase.atoms>` object and the many available algorithms in ASE.

 >>> # Example: structure optimization of hydrogen molecule
 >>> from ase import Atoms
 >>> from ase.optimize import BFGS